Best Indie Sci-Fi 1997-2019 V1.7.7: 64 Must-see Films, Plus 64 Moreby emvan | created - 20 Mar 2015 | updated - 4 days ago | Public

 Astronaut Sam Bell has a quintessentially personal encounter toward the end of his three-year stint on the Moon, where he, working alongside his computer, GERTY, sends back to Earth parcels of a resource that has helped diminish our planet's power problems.

-++ All 82, Fans 90, Me 82 = 86.
-I'm not sure the sci-fi scenario underlying the story makes any sense, but the story is as good as its considerable reputation.
-Jones went on to do Source Code, but Moon's earlier-written thematic companion, Mute, hit Netflix in early 2018 and tanked.
+All 82, Fans 90, Me 82 = 86; Maj.
+C10 = 14; TSP = 16.
+I'm not sure the sci-fi scenario underlying the story makes any sense, but the story is as good as its considerable reputation (it's the only Hugo Award winner here), and I intend to revisit it.
+Jones went on to do Source Code, but Moon's earlier-written thematic companion, Mute, tanked so badly in 2018 that it's in my queue for V3.0.
 (40 popular.)

 R | 99 min | Comedy, Horror

-!** All 84, Fans 84, Me 86 = 85.
+All 84, Fans 84, Me 86 = 85.
+C10 = 13; TSP = 6.
 My rule for zombie films is that they have to include a sci-fi rationale, and this one, deservedly beloved as it is, pointedly leaves one out.
 However, it's the only zombie narrative I know that makes the single most important scientific point about zombies!
 And that easily earns it a spot.
 Not only is there no apocalypse, the zombie outbreak is put down in a single day.
-In fact, the living outnumber the newly dead 20,000 to 1, so only if there's an incredibly virulent zombie virus, as in #47, do zombies pose much of a problem.
+In fact, the living outnumber the newly dead 25,000 to 1, so only if there's an incredibly virulent zombie virus, as in #51, do zombies pose much of a problem.

 R | 100 min | Animation, Crime, Drama